 Initially you may feel hesitant about approaching your contacts, but you will find most are genuinely pleased to help and are flattered to be asked.
 Phone to get the meeting, this avoids a great deal of “email tag” as you try to sort out a date

 - You never know when you might be introduced to a useful contact, so prepare and rehearse a response to the question “tell me about yourself“.
 Have a version lasting about two/three minutes long for use at an interview.

 But have another version, only half a minute long for use on the telephone.
 Keep it by the telephone in case a contact rings you.

 - When telephoning use polite persistence until you get through to the person you want.
 Get the PA or secretary’s name and thank them for their help.
 Remember that you are seeking help and advice regarding career planning.
 Never ask directly for a job.
 This immediately puts your contact on the defensive.

-- You may not get invited to a networking meeting, if so, then before the conversation ends try to obtain further contacts by asking “who else do you suggest I might contact?”.
+- You may not get invited to a networking meeting, if so, then before the conversation ends try to obtain further contacts by asking “who else do you suggest I might contact?”
+Then, you will have another contact to follow up, and you can name-drop without hesitation – using the first contact as the introduction to the second – and so on.

-Then, you will have another contact to follow up, and you can name-drop without hesitation – using the first contact as the introduction to the second – and so on.Ring your original contact back to thank them for their help and keep them advised of your success.
+- Ring your original contact back to thank them for their help and keep them advised of your success.

 - Keep a database, either on a computer or manually of your growing network.
 Record and track the date of all contacts made, together with the outcome ( eg briefly what was discussed and who was referred to you)

 Networking works, many former members of Careers Springboard have proved this